Over 50 Years of Giving

 The Scott Family

 Today, the Albertson Foundation is still very much a family foundation with a new generation of family members lovingly carrying on the legacy.
 Joe and Kathryn’s grandson J.B.
 Scott is the Founding Chairman of the Foundation Board.
 His father J.L.
 “Scotty” Scott, who was married at one time to Joe and Kathryn’s only child Barbara, is a member of the Board of Directors.
 Brian Scott, son of J.B.
 Scott, also serves as a Board director.
 Jamie Jo Scott is the daughter of J.B.
-Scott, the great granddaughter of Joe and Kathryn Albertson and President of the J.A. and Kathryn Albertson Family Foundation.
+Scott, the great-granddaughter of Joe and Kathryn Albertson and Board Chair of the J.A. and Kathryn Albertson Family Foundation.

 Jamie has been a leader in local and statewide philanthropy in Idaho.
 She served as the J.A. and Kathryn Albertson Foundation’s community grants coordinator and as a member and Treasurer of the Foundation’s board of directors for over 10 years before being named executive director in December, 2008.
 She has been active in the non-profit community as a past member of the Boise Art Museum (BAM), as a board member for the Special Olympics World Winter Games, and currently serves on the Bogus Basin Recreation Board and the Bishop Kelly Foundation Board.
 Jamie was named president of the Albertson Family Foundation in 2014, and Board Chair in 2018.

 Jamie is a Boise native and mother.
 She earned a bachelor’s degree from the College of Idaho and brings her personal, professional, and educational experience, her entrepreneurial spirit, and a passion for improving education in Idaho to her leadership role at the Foundation.